Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 Having a poster that has all the same information from the e-mail, but with some sample photos and graphics will help inform them, while they’re just sitting around.

-You can keep this real simple and either print off an 8×10 poster or something larger for them to see and notice (11×14 or larger)
+PRO TIP: print off an 8×10 poster or something larger for them to see and notice (11×14 or larger)

 I use Richmond Pro Lab for all my printing and they have special rates just for Poster Prints.